 U.S. Treasury regulations provide special rules for contingent payment debt instruments which, if applicable, could cause the timing, amount and character of a Holder's income, gain or loss with respect to the Notes to be different from the consequences discussed below.
 For purposes of determining whether a debt instrument is a contingent payment debt instrument, remote or incidental contingencies are ignored.
 American intends to treat the possibility of its making any such payment of additional interest on the Notes as remote or to treat such payments as incidental.
 Accordingly, American does not intend to treat the Notes as contingent payment debt instruments.
 American's treatment will be binding on all Holders, except a Holder that discloses its differing treatment in a statement attached to its timely filed U.S. federal income tax return for the taxable year during which the Note was acquired.
 However, American's treatment is not binding on the U.S. Internal Revenue Service (the "IRS").
-If the IRS were to challenge American's treatment, Holders might be required to accrue interest income on the Notes, in excess of stated interest, and to treat as interest income, rather than capital gain, any gain recognized on the disposition of the Notes before the resolution of the contingencies.
+If the IRS were to challenge American's treatment, Holders might be required to accrue interest income on the Notes before the resolution of the contingencies.
 In any event, if American actually makes any payment of additional interest described above, the timing and amount (and possibly character) of a Holder's income, gain or loss with respect to the Notes may be affected.
 The remainder of this discussion assumes that the Notes have not been and will not be contingent payment debt instruments.